Database Backup (DBS) allows you to restore database backups to self-managed databases, ApsaraDB databases, or DBS sandbox instances.

 - On the Backup Schedules page, find the ID of the backup schedule that you want to use to create a restore task, and click Manage in the Actions column.

 - On the Configure Task page, click Restore Database in the upper-right corner.

 - In the Set Time Restored To step of the Create Restore Task wizard, set the parameters in the Set Time Restored To and Configure Destination Database sections.
 Then, click Next in the lower-right corner of the page.

 Note DBS allows you to restore a database such as MySQL or SQL Server to a new ApsaraDB RDS instance without the need to create the instance in advance.

 - In the Configure Objects to Restore step, set the Conflict Handling parameter and specify the databases or tables to be restored in the Objects to Restore section.

-DBS supports recovering an entire database instance, single or multiple databases, and single or multiple tables.
-For more information, see Quickly recover a table.
+DBS can restore an entire database instance, one or more databases, or one or more tables.
+For more information, see Restore data by database or table.

 - In the lower-right corner of the page, click Precheck.